techtonik/leanbook/manuscript/05source-package.md

        root level and nothing else)

-So, the setup.py file looks important, let's see how it works without learning any Python code at all.
-That's the point of whole point of reversing - learning stuff in non standard ways is fun.
+So, the setup.py file looks important, let's see how it works.
+Hopefully, this won't require learning any Python code at all.
+That's the point of whole point of reversing
+- enjoy the fun of learning stuff in non-standard way.

 ### Researching setup.py behaviour

+I upgraded pip to 6.1.1 (latest released version as of April 2015) to avoid good old bugs (and deal only with new bad ones).

-Removing setup.py from archive and trying to install this .zip produces an error.
+Removing setup.py from archive and trying to install this .zip produced this error.

     $ pip install blabla.zip
     Processing c:\leanbook\manuscript\blabla.zip